vinceskahan/v5wiki/gw1000-recipe.md

 ### Verify that the interceptor can receive data

 In a terminal window, run the interceptor directly.
-This makes the interceptor listen for HTTP requests on port 8000.
+The option `--port 8000` makes the interceptor listen for HTTP requests on port 8000.
 If you use the default port of 80, you must use `sudo` since root privileges are needed to listen on any port less than 1000.
 ```
 PYTHONPATH=/usr/share/weewx python /usr/share/weewx/user/interceptor.py --device=fineoffset-bridge --port 8000 --debug
 ```